The Environment and Gender Index monitors government progress toward gender equality and women’s empowerment in the environmental arena.

 Country Case Studies

-As a complement to the EGI, IUCN in collaboration with Conservation International recently completed in-depth country case studies of the Philippines, Liberia, and Ecuador.
-These case studies aim to strengthen the analysis of national-level findings in the EGI’s new dataset on women in environmental decision making.
+As a complement to the EGI, in-depth country case studies of the Philippines, Liberia, and Ecuador aim to strengthen the analysis of national-level findings in the EGI’s new dataset on women in environmental decision making.
 To learn more about these case studies, view the factsheets here:

 The Environment and Gender Index (EGI) monitors gender equality and women’s empowerment in the environmental arena.